rlober/RoBO/_posts/0008-08-08-tutorials.md

 # Fabolas

-The idea of Fabolas (Klein et al.) is to take the training data set size as an additional input into account that can be freely chosen during the optimization procedure.
-However the goal is still to find the best configuration for the full training dataset.
+The idea of Fabolas (Klein et al.) is to take the training data set size as an additional input into account that can be freely chosen during the optimization procedure but is fixed afterwards.
+The idea is to speed up the optimization by evaluating single configurations only on much cheaper subset and to extrapolate their performance on the full dataset.

 By additionally modelling the cost of training single configurations, Fabolas uses the information gain per unit cost to pick and evaluate configurations on small subset of the training data that give the most information about the global minimum on the full dataset.

-The objective function gets besides a configuration also the training dataset size as input.
+Now the objective function gets besides a configuration also the training dataset size as an additional input.
 After training the configuration on a subset of the training data it returns the validation error on the full validation data set as well as the time it took to train this configuration.